paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-distribution.md

 For each relay-parent in our local view update, look at all backed candidates pending availability.
 Distribute via gossip all erasure chunks for all candidates that we have to peers.

 We define an operation `live_candidates(relay_heads) -> Set<CommittedCandidateReceipt>` which returns a set of [`CommittedCandidateReceipt`s](../../types/candidate.md#committed-candidate-receipt).
 This is defined as all candidates pending availability in any of those relay-chain heads or any of their last `K` ancestors in the same session.
-We assume that state is not pruned within `K` blocks of the chain-head.
+We assume that state is not pruned within `K` blocks of the chain-head. `K` commonly is small and is currently fixed to `K=3`.

 We will send any erasure-chunks that correspond to candidates in `live_candidates(peer_most_recent_view_update)`.
 Likewise, we only accept and forward messages pertaining to a candidate in `live_candidates(current_heads)`.